 Prince Edward Island Geology

-Altogether this grouping comprises a total land area of about 2,195 sq mi (5,685 sq km).
-Prince Edward Island itself measures roughly 2,170 sq mi (5,620 sq km).
+Altogether this grouping comprises a moderately impressive total area.
+More precisely, this combination of sites achieves a total land area measuring about 2,195 sq mi (5,685 sq km).
+The main island itself, though, measures roughly 2,170 sq mi (5,620 sq km).

 Prince Edward Island Geography

-Prince Edward Island Climate
+Prince Edward Island Location and Climate

-In general, the climate of Prince Edward Island stays relatively mild for its latitudinal position.
-During the months of July and August, the usual high temperature is 73F (23C) with occasional highs of as much as 86F (30C).
-During the coldest months of winter, the average highs are 26F (-3C).
+More precisely, though, during the months of July and August, the usual high temperature is 73 F (23 C).
+Yet it occasionally experiences highs of as much as 86 F (30 C).
+Conversely, however, during the coldest months of winter, the average highs are 26 F (-3 C).